Danyang Yonghong Marine Rubber Co., Ltd.

 · Marine-grade outer cover resistant to UV and seawater

-Floating hoses are typically used in cutter suction dredger (CSD) operations and land reclamation projects.
+Floating dredging hoses are typically used in cutter suction dredger (CSD) operations and land reclamation projects.

 Discharge hoses connect dredgers, booster stations, and steel pipelines.
 In capital dredging, these hoses operate under constant high pressure.